Kevintop101/Adele-Health-App/README.txt

 *IMPORTANT*
-Open up the .env file
-Copy the key and paste that into the apiKey variable in Index.cshtml.cs
+Needs an API key in Index.cshtml.cs or else it won't run properly